thephpleague/period/modifying.md

 ### Period::intersect(TimeRangeInterface $period)

 An TimeRangeInterface overlaps another if it shares some common part of the datetime continuum.
-This method returns the amount of the overlap as a PeriodInterface object, only if they actually do overlap.
+This method returns the amount of the overlap as a TimeRangeMutationInterface object, only if they actually do overlap.
 If they do not overlap or abut, then an Exception is thrown.

 <p class="message-info">Before getting the intersection, make sure the <code>Period</code> objects, at least, overlap each other.</p>